Barbara Cabrita

 Barbara Cabrita (born 9 May 1982) is a French-Portuguese actress, born in Trappes in the department of Yvelines.

 Early life

-Barbara was born to Portuguese immigrant parents.
+Cabrita was born to Portuguese immigrant parents.
 She began as a model at 16 years old.
 At 20 years old she plays in the sitcom Le Groupe and she became well known with the television series R.I.S, police scientifique, aired on first French TV channel, TF1.